Special Recycling - By Item

 New Brunswick will collect leaves curbside for composting in April, May, November and December.
+Leaves must be placed in paper bags and not in plastic bags of any kind.
 Leaf compost may be available to residents in the spring.
 For more information, call the New Brunswick Division of Recycling at (732) 745-5059.
-Residents may pick up 20 free bags per property and purchase any additional bags for $5 for bundles of 10.
+Residents may pick up 20 free paper bags per property and purchase any additional bags for $5 for bundles of 10.

 Household Hazardous Waste

 Household Hazardous Waste items should be disposed of at a Middlesex County Household Hazardous Waste Collection Day.
 Call the Middlesex County Division of Solid Waste Management at (732) 745-4170 for more information.
 Find the complete schedule here.

 Motor Oil Recycling

 Used Motor oil MUST be recycled!
 Up to 30 quarts of used motor oil will be accepted per year per resident at the Department of Public Works Central Garage at 400 Jersey Avenue, Mon. through Fri.
 8 a.m. to 3 p.m.
 Call the New Brunswick Division of Recycling at (732) 745-5059 for more information.

 Tires MUST be recycled!
 Middlesex County residents can bring tires to four County Tire Recycling Centers located in East Brunswick, Metuchen, Plainsboro and Woodbridge.
 Call the Middlesex County Division of Solid Waste Management at (732) 745-4170.

 Do not pour cooking oil or grease into your sink.
 Put used cooking oil/grease into a container, let it solidify, seal it and place inside your household trash container.